Lan-lab/offtracker/README.md

 # Citation

-If you use Tracking-seq or OFF-TRACKER in your research, please cite the following paper:
+If you use Tracking-seq or Offtracker in your research, please cite the following paper:

 Zhu, M., Xu, R., Yuan, J., Wang, J. et al. Tracking-seq reveals the heterogeneity of off-target effects in CRISPR–Cas9-mediated genome editing.
 Nat Biotechnol (2024). https://doi.org/10.1038/s41587-024-02307-y